thisconnect/fildes/readme.md

 check for 'ENOENT: no such file or directory' error and try to mkdir.
 `fildes.open` is used internally for write, read and fstat.
-Manually opening and closing is optional as all methods take a path and internally open and close for you.
+Manually opening and closing is optional as all methods take a path and internally open and close.

 - `path` String
 - `options` Object